I think we're 18 months out from an AI-generated Netflix special

 Not a joke, wish it was

-Est. Read Time: 45 minutes.
-Yes, it’s a long one, but I’ve split it into 3 manageable 15-minute chunks so you can take your time!
-Read Time brought to you once again by the Ashburton Energy + Hair Logistics Group, in association with the Bradley Hills Bureau of Corrections, with additional consultation from the Squadron Line Manageability Optimization Team.
+Est. Read Time: 6 minutes.
+Read Time brought to you once again by the Ashburton Energy + Hair Logistics Group, in association with the Bradley Hills Bureau of Corrections.

 Hello Sternal Journalists!

 Everyone is in a gosh-darned kerfuffle over AI this week.
 If you missed it, then (a) congratulations on have a stronger constitution than I in the only-paying-attention-to-things-that-actually-affect-you department.
 But (b), here are the two things that set it off:

 Dall-E and Dall-E Mini.
 These are neural networks that are able to take anything you type and create images based simply on the text.
 Dall-E (a portmanteau, I think, of Wall-E and Salvador Dali) is the big fancy one that works really well but you can’t publicly access.
 Dall-E Mini is the one that doesn’t work as well, but anyone can use.

 For instance, I asked for “Henry Kissinger Carrying DJ Khaled in a baby bjorn” and in just about a minute, got these, among other images: